SELECT YOUR SITUATION

 Find more information (in German) on the Federal Employment Agency and IHK Berlin websites.
 If you have questions about this in English, get in touch with us.
 We can help you understand the procedure.

 Is short-time work (Kurzarbeit) impacting residence permits extension or applications?

 The LEA (Landesamt für Einwanderung) assumes that short-time work will not have a negative impact on residence permits.
 At least the LEA has no plans to interfere with the validity of the titles.
 Neither the short-time work nor the restrictions caused by the virus can be long-term.

 Considering the current context, some job opportunities in the medical field are listed on the website talent-berlin, but speaking German is a prerequisite.
 We will be posting on our social media channels job opportunities in English when we find some.
-Don’t hesitate to get in touch with us, and we will do our best to help you.
+Don’t hesitate to get in touch with us, and we will share with you other links and tips.

-YOU JUST ARRIVED OR ARE PLANNING TO MOVE TO BERLIN
+YOU ARE PLANNING TO MOVE TO BERLIN

 I do not have health insurance yet in Germany and I’m afraid to get sick.
 What can I do?